 - Profile during representative load.
 Idle or startup profiles aren’t useful.

 - Compare before and after.
-Profile before optimization to establish baseline.
+Profile before optimization to establish a baseline.
 This helps you understand the impact of your optimizations.

 Typical workflow